 You must have a basic prototype (in Invision, Marvel or Sketch, and links in Zeplin), but developers often request it to provide a static map of all the essential screens and their relations in a more didactic visual form.
 (Full disclosure: Zeplin does not pay us; we simply love the product <3)

 Not only does the design handoff itself make it just useful, but it also reveals missing steps and edge cases, and forces designers to rethink illogical steps in the flow, etc. Win-win.

 Start the discussion early in the sketching phase.
 The point remains the same: Think it through, make it descriptive and start the discussion!
 The refined version will make a great checklist!

 Consider their existence of empty states right from the beginning of the project so not to face unexpected questions long after the design handoff.

 Edge cases include stuff like designing the longest German-language version of a label, but that doesn’t cover it all.
 Atypical use-cases might come up.
 Collecting edge cases in a spreadsheet and providing some written specifications might help simplify things for developers.

 The need to design all the image assets manually and then hand them over to development used to cause designers pain.
 Zeplin solves this problem very well: just group and slice layers correctly.

 Exporting icons has never caused less hassle for developers, except for Android.
 Most designers use color masked icons (the most convenient way to recolor icons in Sketch to date) that Android Studio renders impossible to import.

-The complex icon designs for the web also often comes up while handing over pixel-perfect design to developers.
+The complex icon designs for the web also often come up while handing over pixel-perfect designs to developers.
 Designers, check out the icons you export from Zeplin in Illustrator: In some cases the layers get messed up, resulting in a bigger file size but also a distorted mutation of your icon design.

 (Sketch seems to be busy working to solve these issues, but until then, just try simplifying the questionable icon in Illustrator and share it with the developers separately.)